Anastasios-Vlachmpeis/Student-Performance-Pred/README.md

 1. least variance (subset of decision stumps whose predictions produces the least variance)
 2. noah's method
 3. boosted trees algorithm (finding best stump first. find the next stump by maximizing combined results with first stump. repeat)

-## HOW TO RUN
-1. Find Main.java in src/
-2. Run Main.java in terminal
-3. If errors are thrown check that you use the most recent version of java and that you run the command from the right directory.
-(We used Intellij for developing the code, the easies it to import the project and run it from there)

 *This is an easter egg:)*